KSA-Community-Wiki/ksa-community-wiki.github.io/docs/FAQ.md

 early, with modders able to highlight issues with how we structure things.
-This is important to minimize core data structure changes during Alpha and Beta (and beyond), as such changes are enormously frustrating for users and modders at best - and destructive to the community at worst.</p>
+This is important to minimize core data structure changes during Alpha and Beta (and beyond), as such changes are enormously frustrating for users and modders at best - and destructive to the community at worst.<pre>
         </details>
     </div>
     <div class="gray-box">